Devilishly Good Angel Biscuits: With Vegan Option

 1/2 cup (115 g) butter**, cold

-1/2 cup (95 g) shortening from the freezer
+1/2 cup (95 g) shortening from the freezer.
+I use Crisco butter flavor which is vegan!

 It’s easiest to chop into cubes the butter and shortening.
 Mash the fat into the flour with a pastry blender or with your fingertips.